5 Tips on Listening to Birthparents

-Here’s my advice for adoptive parents: Don’t put your phone on speakerphone mode for your first conversation.
+Here’s my tips for adoptive parents about to be presented to a birth mother through Lifetime: Don’t put your phone on speakerphone mode for your first conversation.
 This is a “no, no” for most first conversations; wait to get to know each other and always ask her permission before putting her on a speakerphone.
 Another “no, no” is to have your spouse on the extension phone listening in without the birth mother’s knowledge.
 Both of these have turned birth mothers off to a family and can be seen as insensitive of the adoptive family.

 To be a good listener, try these 5 simple steps:

 1. LOOK at the birth mother when she is talking.
 Stay focused on her; don’t let your eyes wander around the room.
 When conversing on the phone, don’t check your e-mail or clean the kitchen while speaking to a birth mother, let her know she is important enough to take this time just to get to know her.

 2. LISTEN, and don’t interrupt her.
 Let her finish the sentence before jumping in.
 If you are on the phone and you think you might forget to ask her something, try jotting yourself a note and wait until she is finished.

 3. ASK questions about her and her life, be interested in her and her life, but don’t ever judge her, drill or preach to her.
 Ask if she would like to know more about you, and then proceed.